abergs/ideasofanders/_posts/2019-12-27-personal-access-tokens-with-identityserver.md

 Identityserver has built-in support to generate both JWT (Self-contained) and [Reference Tokens](http://docs.identityserver.io/en/latest/topics/reference_tokens.html) (not self-contained).
 In contrast to JWTs, a reference token can easily be revoked which is a useful feature for a PAT.
 IdentityServer also expose introspection endpoints for oAuth API Resources to verify the validity of a Reference Token.
 We can therefore leverage long-lived reference tokens as PATs.

 ### Self-issue reference tokens in code
 First we need an easy way for a user to generate a PAT.
-Luckily, IdendityServer already comes with tools to [self-issue tokens](http://docs.identityserver.io/en/latest/topics/tools.html).
+Luckily, IdentityServer already comes with tools to [self-issue tokens](http://docs.identityserver.io/en/latest/topics/tools.html).
 However, since those APIs generate JWTs I had to create my own tools.
 Easy enough since the original source code is available on github.
 Here is my customized version: